PurpleCloud-MT/General/README.md

 * Timelimit: 1 hour - respect the time limit so we can correctly analyse your progress and compare it fairly with the other participants.
 * You are allowed to examine all resources provided in the resource group ("purple-cloud-rg") and analyse their configurations.
 * You should follow the blue teaming handbook, which will guide you through the defense part and contains information on misconfiguration, corrective defensive measures and monitoring which can be enabled.
-* You can perform all corrective measures within the Azure portal.
+* You are encouraged to implement corrective measures within the Azure portal as time allows.
+Given time limit, you are not expected to implement all measures (but you can).
+Instead, prioritize understanding the steps by reading through the Blue Teaming Handbook.
-* You are allowed to skip configuration steps in case something does not work as expected and takes up too much time.
-You can always come back later to the open points and complete them afterwards.
-If you are unable to complete a defensive task/challenge, briefly share your experience in the questionnaire.
+* If time constraints prevent you from implementing any corrective measures, or if technical issues arise, you are advised to skip these steps temporarily.
+You can always review later and complete them afterwards.
+If a defensive task/challenge cannot be completed,  briefly share your experience in the questionnaire.